apptentive/apptentive-titanium/README.md

 ##Available on the Titanium Marketplace

-The module will soon be available through the [Titanium Marketplace](https://marketplace.appcelerator.com/).
+The Apptentive Titanium module is [available on the Titanium Marketplate](https://marketplace.appcelerator.com/apps/6222?1766037170).

 ##Available as a packaged module